Carpal Tunnel Syndrome Market is expected to Grow at CAGR of 3.65% through 2031

 The Global Carpal

-Tunnel Syndrome Market is segmented into diagnosis, treatment, regional
+Tunnel Syndrome Market is segmented by diagnosis, treatment, region, and company.

-the Integrative therapy was the second dominating treatment option in the Global
+Among treatments, integrative therapy was the second most dominant option in the Global

 Carpal Tunnel Syndrome Market after surgery.
 While surgery is considered the